rodber/blog/_posts/2021/2021-01-20-thoughts-on-monetize-chevereto-installations.md

 ### Specific

 To make your service offering _very_ specific is what will give you the edge in users, traffic and everything else in any given niche.
-Being specific (and not general) will grant you these:
+Being specific will grant you these:

 - 👩🏾‍🎤 More similar alike users
 - 🤗 Better engagement